 Big tech, and Microsoft in particular, are kick-starting the market for durable carbon dioxide removal (CDR), but investments remain a fraction of annual revenues.
 Microsoft was responsible for 64% of all contracted biochar and durable CDR methods in 2024, while Google is also emerging as a key buyer (CDR.fyi, 2025).
-Most of these CO_2 removals are not yet delivered (CDR.fyi, 2024).
-The integrity of these measures is unclear: there remains uncertainty on the broader implications of using biochar, depending on the sustainability of the biomass source.
+Most of these ${\rm CO_2}$ removals are not yet delivered (CDR.fyi, 2024).